Compare travel insurance for India

 Top travel tips for India

-With over a billion people, dozens of bustling cities and 5,000 years of history, India can be overwhelming.
-Don’t worry, though: you can use our India travel tips to help you make the most out of your holiday:
+With over a billion people, dozens of bustling cities, and 5,000 years of history, there’s no shortage of activities to do and sights to see in India.
+You can use our India travel tips to help you make the most out of your holiday:

-Take it slow: With so many great sights, it’s understandable that you’d want to take in all that India has to offer.
+With so many great sights, it’s understandable that you’d want to take in all that India has to offer.
 But cramming everything in can be stressful.
-Focus on a few key experiences and you’ll enjoy them more – the rest will still be waiting for you when you come back
+Focus on a few key experiences and you’ll enjoy them more – the rest will still be waiting for you when you come back.

-Escape to the country: The big cities like Delhi and Mumbai each have a whole holiday’s worth of sights and experiences – but for a change of pace, try exploring some of rural India as well.
-As well as fresher air and a slower pace of life, you’re sure to find some of the country’s hidden gems
+The big cities like Delhi and Mumbai each have a whole holiday’s worth of sights and experiences – but for a change of pace, try exploring some of rural India.
+As well as fresher air and a slower pace of life, you’re sure to find some of the country’s hidden gems.

-Pack your trunk: While India’s markets are full of great shopping experiences, it’s a good idea to have a few essentials before you leave.
+While India’s markets are full of great shopping experiences, it’s a good idea to have a few essentials before you leave.
 Bring loose, baggy clothing to beat the heat.
 Both men and women should wear modest clothing that covers the shoulders and knees when visiting temples and monasteries.
 Keep in mind that leather clothes and shoes aren’t allowed in Jain temples.
-You should also have hand sanitiser, extra loo roll and anti-diarrhoea tablets, just in case

-Know the law: Laws in India vary from place to place, especially around alcohol, which is illegal in some states.
-Keep out of trouble by ensuring you know the local laws wherever you’re headed
+Laws in India vary from place to place, especially around alcohol, which is illegal in some states.
+Keep out of trouble by ensuring you know the local laws wherever you’re headed.

-Travel in style: A highlight of any Indian holiday is a trip on one of the country’s famous railways.
+A highlight of any Indian holiday is a trip on one of the country’s famous railways.
 The luxury Palace on Wheels takes a leisurely route through Rajasthan in opulent style, while solo travellers might enjoy the sociability and great chai on a second-class sleeper.
-Don’t expect to get there quickly, though – trains are often delayed, and for fast travel it might be better to fly
+Don’t expect to get there quickly, though – trains are often delayed, and for fast travel, it might be better to fly.

-Get stuck in: In some parts of India, people tend to eat without cutlery.
-Instead, they use a piece of bread to scoop up rice and curry.
+In some parts of India, people tend to eat without cutlery.
+Instead, they use a piece of bread to scoop up food.
 Some restaurants might offer you a knife and fork, but it’s much more fun to eat like the locals.
-Just remember to always eat with your right hand – in India, the left hand is used for wiping your bottom
+Just remember to always eat with your right hand – in India, the left hand is used for wiping your bottom.

-Beat the scammers: One unfortunate fact about travelling in India is that Western tourists are likely to be approached by scammers.
-You might find fake ticket offices outside train stations, or a stranger outside a temple or mosque might give you a spiritual offering before demanding money.
-These scams are usually more of a hassle than anything else – just keep your cool, and your wits about you
+As a tourist, you are likely to be approached by scammers.
+Scams could include fake ticket offices outside train stations, or a stranger outside a temple or mosque who might give you a spiritual offering before demanding money.
+These scams are usually more of a hassle than anything else – just keep your cool and your wits about you.

 Get the best price on travel insurance for India

-MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for and what you want your policy to cover, and in just a couple of minutes you can compare prices from a range of leading travel insurers.
+MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for, and what you want your policy to cover.
+In just a couple of minutes, you can compare prices from a range of leading travel insurers.